turbot/steampipe-plugin-heroku/docs/tables/heroku_addon.md

 Add-ons are components, services, or pieces of infrastructure that are fully maintained for you, either by a third-party provider or by Heroku.

+Notes:
+* Get queries require an add-on `id`.

+Pagination is not currently supported for this table.

 ## Examples

 ### List all add-ons